UPS "LAST, BEST AND FINAL" AVAILABLE FOR DOWNLOAD/VIEWING

 May 29, 2013 - Many of you will be receiving a letter from IBT Secretary-Treasurer Ken Hall regarding the dues increase HE imposed last Summer.
 This is nothing more than a political ploy aimed at turning the membership against their local leadership and to distract you from the substandard UPS contracts he Chaired in negotiations.

 May 17, 2013 - There will be CONTRACT EXPLANATION meetings for UPS Air Employees on Thursday May 23rd, 2013 at Teamsters Local 89 at 3813 Taylor Blvd., Louisville, KY 40215.
+There will be two meetings: 4:00pm for Next Day Air members 7:30pm for 2Day Air members Please make the time to attend this highly important meeting.

 May 13, 2013 - The Local 89 Executive Board has recommended rejection of the proposed 2013 UPS National Freight Agreement concluding it does not meet the needs of the membership.
 This recommendation was made to the membership during a meeting on Sunday, May 12 in which 37 of 110 UPS Freight Teamsters were in attendance.